Voting Rights Measure Likely Doomed In US Senate - UrduPoint

 Voting Rights Measure Likely Doomed In US Senate

-The outcome on Tuesday is in little doubt: Republicans are expected to block a sweeping package which would amount to the most expansive Federal election reform in decades.
+The procedural vote's outcome is in little doubt: Republicans are expected to block a sweeping package which would amount to the most expansive Federal election reform in decades.

 But Democrats are bringing the "For the People Act" to the floor as a test vote, in reaction to controversial efforts by Republicans to enact strict new voting laws in dozens of states.

-President Joe Biden's Democrats have introduced a historic bill aimed at ensuring Americans can vote by mail, have full access to early voting and use of ballot drop boxes.
+The Democrats' historic bill is aimed at ensuring Americans can vote by mail, plus have full access to early voting and use of ballot drop boxes.

-But it appears doomed in the Senate, where Republicans are united against the measure, ensuring the issue remains a political flashpoint into the 2022 midterm elections and beyond.
+But the text appears doomed in the Senate, where Republicans are united against the measure, ensuring the issue remains a political imbroglio into the 2022 midterm elections and beyond.

+There was worry that Democratic moderates, led by Senator Joe Manchin who is opposed to the vast expanse of the bill, would not support it.

+But Manchin announced he would vote to begin debate on the measure, likely putting all Democrats on board, after leadership agreed to introduce a "commonsense compromise" that he proposed.

+"I remain committed to finding a bipartisan pathway forward because the future of our democracy is worth it," Manchin said in a statement.

+Manchin's compromise maintains most of the Democratic bill's provisions, but allows a key concession -- voter identification requirements -- in a bid to win over Republicans.

 Democrats control the 50-50 Senate.
-But even if all Democrats support it -- and there are moderate holdouts who have proposed a more watered down version -- the bill would fall short of the 60 votes needed to move it forward.
+But even if all Democrats support the bill, it would fall short of the 60 votes needed to move it forward.

 Senate Majority Leader Chuck Schumer, highlighting what he called "a wildfire of Republican voter suppression laws sweeping across the country," called out his GOP rivals for seeking "blatant" partisan electoral advantage.